-The All-School Read (ASR) is an opportunity for the entire Berkshire community, from students to alumni, to engage in a body of work from a traditional literary perspective as well as a scientific, economic or historical one.
+The All-School Read (ASR) is an opportunity for the entire Berkshire community, from students to alumni, to engage in a body of work from a traditional literary perspective as well as a scientific, economic, philosophical, or historical one.

 It’s a chance for students to interact with talented authors and thinkers, while considering a given topic in a real-world context.
 This examination promotes critical thinking and provides an opportunity for a collective conversation on campus.
 The program launches in the fall with a kick-off event, and the book's theme is studied within the curriculum and revisited during special events throughout the year.

 So excited to welcome E. Lockhart to campus for tonight’s All-School Read event.
 Come with your good questions for the Q&A and your copy of #WeWereLiars for the book signing afterward! #allschoolread #ASR #perkstobeingabear @elockhart pic.twitter.com/kes89JMz8I— Berkshire School (@BerkshireSchool) September 30, 2021